jstac/johnstachurski.net/pages/recipes.md

 Filling:

-- # 5 green apples, a few sultanas, some lemon juice, sugar to tastePizza Dough
+- 5 green apples, a few sultanas, some lemon juice, sugar to taste

-- 153g plain flour
-- 153g oo flour (high grade plain flour)
-- 2~3g dry yeast
-- 8g salt
-- 4g olive oil

-Combine flours and salt.
-Mix dry yeast with 200g lukewarm water.
-Add olive oil.
-Mix with flours.
-Knead with hands for about 3 minutes, until combined.
-Rest for 15 minutes.
-Knead again for 3 and then cut into 2 or 3 balls.
-(Three if, like me, you struggle with getting larger pizzas onto the stone.)
-Place under a damp cloth and let rise for 4 hours (or 24 in cling wrap in fridge).

-Preheat oven to 180Â°C. Make the pastry in a food processor.
+Preheat oven to 180°C. Make the pastry in a food processor.
 Add flour, butter, sugar to processor and pulse mix until it looks like breadcrumbs.
 Mix the egg and add about 80% of it, and then tiny bits of cold milk, mixing briefly each time, until it just starts to (or looks like it will) come together into a single mass.
 Pull it out, shape into a nice ball, put in cling wrap and leave in fridge for 15 minutes.
 In the meantime, cook the filling in a pot — nothing tricky here.
 Finally, roll out the pastry in two lots, bottom first.
 Put in filling, roll out and put on top.
 Brush on last bit of egg combined with a little milk and sugar.
 Bake for 45 minutes.

 ## Pizza Dough